Nopileos2/NotSoRandom/README.md

+# IMPORTANT: Mod is currently not working as of game version 0.18.

 # NotSoRandom
 This is a mod for [Clicker Heros 2](https://www.clickerheroes2.com) to make the "Buy Random Catalog Item" gem not so random anymore.
 It allows you to prioritize certain stats other others.
 Please note that it will only take the